We would like to think of life insurance agents as trusted advisers whose only aim is to get us the right coverage.

 Since people are living longer than ever, making a provision for long-term care has become a hot topic.
 Insurance agents know this, and they’re exploiting the fear.

 Emotions aside, most people don’t need long-term care.
 And even if they do, it’s often for a short period just before death.
-If there are other assets available, particularly retirement assets or a home with substantial equity, long-term care insurance with my be unnecessary.
+If there are other assets available, particularly retirement assets or a home with substantial equity, long-term care insurance may be unnecessary.

 And if it isn’t ever needed, you will have spent tens of thousands of dollars over many decades funding an insurance policy that was never necessary.
 This is an important consideration when there are so many other priorities in your household budget.